AHIMBISIBWE-ALOYSIUS/AHIMBISIBWE-ALOYSIUS/README.md

 - 👋 Hi, I’m @AHIMBISIBWE-ALOYSIUS
-- 👀 I’m interested in music
+- 👀 I’m interested in computer repair and maintenance.
 - 🌱 I’m currently learning Information technology
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me on 0764088716 or 0743506895